 Macau has since Wednesday banned visitors/non-residents from mainland China, neighbouring Hong Kong and Taiwan who have travelled overseas in the previous 14 days.
 This new rule means that even if a foreign expatriate who is working in Hong Kong is on a visa run due to change of employment, he/she will be refused entry.
 To make matter worse, anyone arriving from mainland China, Macau or Taiwan will be allowed into Hong Kong but subject to quarantine orders since Tuesday midnight for a two-week-period.
 So, if the foreign expatriate’s employment contract happens to end during this period, he/she will be subject to a 14-day quarantine if he leaves Hong Kong to Macau and return to Hong Kong just for a visa run.

 The government should perhaps apply the same extension of stay as visitor during change of employment for domestic helpers to foreign expatriates.
-Even after the quarantine order is lifted at the end of the 2-week-period, most of them do not want to expose themselves to the risks of infection on the unnecessary coach ride between Hong Kong-Macau-Hong Kong as there have been many newly imported cases in Macau recently involving Macau residents who arrived at Hong Kong International Airport from overseas took coaches to return to Macau.
+Even after the quarantine order is lifted at the end of the 2-week-period, most of them do not want to expose themselves to the risks of infection while travelling on the coach ride between Hong Kong-Macau-Hong Kong as there have been many newly imported cases in Macau recently involving Macau residents arriving from overseas who took coaches to return to Macau.

 In response to the latest development of the COVID-19 pandemic, the Government announced on 21st March that applications from foreign domestic helpers (FDHs) to extend their limit of stay in Hong Kong as visitors will be flexibly considered.
 The Government spokesman expressed that “In view of the special circumstances arising from the COVID-19 pandemic, which might affect the arrival and departure of FDHs from/to their place of origin, the Immigration Department (ImmD) will flexibly consider applications from FDHs to extend their stay in Hong Kong as visitors for the purpose of finding a new employer in Hong Kong if their existing contract is due to expire or is terminated on or before July 31, 2020.
 The FDH concerned may apply to ImmD for an extension of stay as a visitor for a maximum period of one month in Hong Kong, if he/she is unable to return to his/her place of origin due to the pandemic in his/her place of origin and/or international travel restrictions arising from the pandemic.
 ImmD will exercise discretion depending on individual case merits under the special circumstances arising from the pandemic.”